What We Learned From Trump’s Rambling New York Times Interview

 SCHMIDT: Do you think Holder was more loyal to. …

 TRUMP: I don’t want to get into loyalty, but I will tell you that, I will say this: Holder protected President Obama.
 Totally protected him.
-When you look at the I.R.S. scandal, when you look at the guns for whatever, when you look at all of the tremendous, ah, real problems they had, not made-up problems like Russian collusion, these were realproblems.
+When you look at the I.R.S. scandal, when you look at the guns for whatever, when you look at all of the tremendous, ah, real problems they had, not made-up problems like Russian collusion, these were real problems.
 When you look at the things that they did, and Holder protected the president.
 And I have great respect for that, I’ll be honest, I have great respect for that.

 Trump claims it was his duty to endorse Roy Moore.